Vivek-GIT-Code/AWS-Cloud-Projects/README.md

  - Published the annual analysis report on the percentage of calls handled for public access.

 ![Data Publishing](https://github.com/VivekCodeCrafter/AWS-Cloud-Project/blob/752a31569e76695a2524a152ace1461959bddc4c/Images/Picture5.png)

+### Insights and Findings
+ - 2023: The percentage of calls handled was 94.19%, indicating a high efficiency in managing calls at the '3-1-1 contact center' for the City of Vancouver during this year.
+ - 2024: The percentage of calls handled dropped slightly to 92.93%.
+This reduction, although minor, indicates a slight decline in the call-handling efficiency compared to the previous year.
+ - Comparison: There is a noticeable decrease of approximately 1.26% in the percentage of calls handled from 2023 to 2024.
+This could be due to various factors such as an increase in call volume, changes in operational procedures, or resource allocation challenges.

+### Cost Estimation
+ - Amazon S3: Estimated annual expense of $285.846 for storage across four buckets.
+ - AWS Glue DataBrew: Estimated yearly cost of $32.04 for cleaning and restructuring datasets.
+ - AWS Glue: Estimated total cost of $13.20 for ETL job runs.
+ - Amazon Athena: Estimated annual expense of $35.76 for querying and analysis.
+ - EC2: Total yearly cost of $225.96 for hosting general and web servers.

 ### Conclusion
  - The project showcases the effectiveness of using AWS cloud services for large-scale data analytics and highlights the capabilities in automating data workflows and gaining insights for city management.